llapresi/lukelapresi.com/content/projects/ministrare/index.md

     <em>Example of a ScriptableObject used to store game state</em>
 </div>

-# Dialog + Editor
+# Dialog and Events Editor

-In order for the project's writer to create the various conversations and responses in the game, I created a set of dialog editor tools.
+In order for the project's 2 writers to create various conversations and responses in the game, I created a set of dialog editor tools.
 These tools allow the writers to create dialog topics, conversations, nodes, and in-game events that were triggered based on when certain conditions in conversations were met.